The best and worst rear facing child car seats

 Rear-facing car seats protect children from the forces of a crash that would otherwise fling their delicate bodies, heads and necks forward

-In our unique guide we bring together the test results for the top three, and bottom three, rear-facing car seats, updated with our latest crash test results.
+In our unique guide we bring together the test results for the top scoring, and bottom scoring, most recently tested rear-facing car seats, updated with our latest crash test results.

 Which? members can log in to unlock the tables below.